Bob Clampett: Looney Tunes (1931–1946)

+As an animator

 Porky in Wackyland was inducted into the National Film Registry of the Library of Congress in 2000, deemed "culturally, historically, or aesthetically significant."

 Clampett was, in his words, so "enchanted" by the new medium of sound cartoons that he tried to join Disney as an animator.
-While Disney wanted to hire Clampett, they ultimately turned him down due to them having had enough animators at that time, so Clampett instead joined Harman-Ising Studios in 1931 for ten dollars a week.
-Leon Schlesinger viewed one of Clampett's 16mm films and was impressed, offering him an assistant position at the studio.
-His first job was animating secondary characters in the first Merrie Melodie, Lady, Play Your Mandolin!
+While Disney wanted to hire Clampett, they ultimately turned him down due to them having had enough animators at that time, so Clampett instead interviewed with Harman-Ising Pictures, producers of Warner Bros.'
+Looney Tunes and Merrie Melodies cartoons for executive producer Leon Schlesinger.
+Schlesinger viewed one of Clampett's 16mm films and was impressed, offering him an assistant animator position at the studio; Clampett was only 17 years old at the time of his hiring.

+Clampett's first assignment at Harman-Ising was animating secondary characters in the first Merrie Melodies cartoon, Lady, Play Your Mandolin!
 (1931).
 The same year, Clampett began attending story meetings after submitting an idea eventually used for Smile, Darn Ya, Smile!.
-The two series were produced at Harman-Ising until mid-1933 when Harman and Ising left Schlesinger, who went on to found Leon Schlesinger Productions.
+The two series were produced at Harman-Ising until mid-1933, when Harman and Ising broke ties with Schlesinger and signed with Metro-Goldwyn-Mayer.

+Schlesinger immediately started his own studio, Leon Schlesinger Productions, headquartered in rented offices on Warner Bros.' older Sunset Boulevard studio lot (Warners' main operations were now situated at the recently acquired First National Pictures studio facility in Burbank).
 Clampett left Harman and Ising and joined the new studio.
-In his first years at the studio, Clampett mostly worked for Friz Freleng, under whose guidance Clampett grew into an able animator.
-By the time he joined Harman-Ising, Clampett was only 17 years old.
+In his early years at the studio, Clampett primarily worked for Friz Freleng, under whose guidance Clampett grew into an able animator.

-By 1934, Schlesinger was in a bit of a crisis trying to find a well-known cartoon character.
-He noted that the Our Gang series consisted of nothing but "little kids doing things together," and a studio-wide drive to get ideas for an animal version of Our Gang commenced.
+By 1934, Schlesinger was in crisis, seeking a well-known cartoon character.
+He noted that Hal Roach's Our Gang short film series consisted entirely of "little kids doing things together," and a studio-wide drive to get ideas for an animal version of Our Gang commenced.
 Clampett submitted a drawing of a pig (Porky) and a black cat (Beans), and, in an imitation of the lettering on a can of Campbell's Pork and Beans, wrote "Clampett's Porky and Beans."
 Porky debuted in the Friz Freleng-directed I Haven't Got a Hat in 1935.
-Around the same time, Schlesinger announced a studio-wide contest, with a money prize to whichever member of the staff turned in the best original story.
+Around the same time, Schlesinger announced a studio-wide contest, offering a monetary prize to the staff member who turned in the best original story.
 Clampett's story won first prize and was made into My Green Fedora, also directed by Freleng.